Colors Influence Your Emotions and Decisions: Learn How Here!

 - Sensation of warmth

-Next, orange is a warm color.
-However, it is not as impressive as red.
-Orange is associated with energetic or very dominant people.
+Of course, then is orange.
+This warm color is not as impressive as red.
+Another key point of orange is its association with energetic or very dominant people.

 This color suggests: